Do You Share Too Much Information at Work?

-Do you talk to your coworkers about everything?
-When you spend so much time at work that you feel like you might as well live there, it's hard to not talk about your personal life with those who are there with you day in and day out.
-Sharing too much information with your coworkers, however, can cause problems.
+When you spend so much time at work that you feel like you might as well live there, it's hard not to talk about your personal life with those who are there with you day in and day out.
+Beware of sharing too much information though.
+TMI at work can be detrimental to your career.

 Don't Expose Your Belly

 When a dog exposes its belly to another dog, it is giving a non-verbal cue that it is submissive.
 You may unintentionally convey the same message by revealing weaknesses to your subordinates or boss.
 Sharing personal information that exposes a vulnerability can diminish your authority with those you supervise or make your boss question whether you are worthy of a promotion.

 What are you doing at work?
 Your job hopefully.
 While no one expects you to be all business every second of the day, too much time spent chitchatting means too little time working.
 According to Susan Heathfield, who writes about Human Resources for The Balance Careers, “Where a lack of privacy at work becomes problematic, in my mind, is when it becomes excessive.
 'How was your weekend?
 Just great.
 We went on a great hike.
 How was yours?' is common courtesy.
 To spend a half hour giving a coworker a blow by blow description of your weekend is not.”

 How to Decide What to Share With Your Coworkers